 It’s a persistent criticism of digital music that it’s too rhythmically precise.
 The infallible MIDI clock keeps all our machines in perfect synch, and while this, to paraphrase Laurie Spiegel, does free us up to do more important things, it might also be a kind of trap, a comfortable cage.
 Such worries actually predate the digital era - Live’s ubiquitous metronome was preceded by the clockwork kind which, when it first appeared on the scene in the early 19th century, touched off blazing rows about its deadening effect on musical art, its enslavement of performers and audiences alike to a rigid mechanical beat.

-If you’d like to take part in one of two daily performances of Poeme Symphonique at Loop, sign up at the Hub, or just come along and listen, every day at 2.30 or 7pm.
+If you’d like to take part in one of two daily performances of Poème Symphonique at Loop, sign up at the Marketplace, or just come along and listen, every day at 8.30pm.

 For another look at the legacy of modernist music, visit the Acoustic Room for Graphic and Text Scores: Music on and off the grid, with Maya Shenfeld.